zealcoder95/ecommerce-sql-project/README.md

 2. **Load Data:** Insert the sample customer and product records.
 3. **Run Queries:** Perform data analysis using the created stored procedure and views to query order data.

-## Project Files
-SQL files and additional datasets related to the project are available in the [Project Files](link_here) section.

 ## Contact
 Feel free to reach out to me with any questions or feedback.
 I welcome contributions related to this project!